Skip links

 Contact Our Las Vegas Veterinary License Defense Attorney

 If a veterinarian has a complaint filed against them, the Board may choose to investigate the allegation and begin an investigation into the veterinarian’s personal life and practice, including patient files and other records.
 If evidence is discovered that supports the allegations, the Board will notify the licensee – at which point he or she will have an opportunity to appeal before losing his or her license.
 When the inquiry does not produce enough evidence to support the charges, despite the fact that the Board will not proceed with disciplinary action, the licensee should be cautious in the future to avoid any conduct that might result in additional claims.
 If you are a Nevada licensed veterinarian and facing an accusation, we highly recommend speaking with our Las Vegas veterinary license defense attorney to avoid suspension or revocation.
-Contact the Spartacus Law Firm today for a free consultation and to learn more about how we can help.
+Contact the Spartacus Law Firm today for a consultation and to learn more about how we can help.

 HOME